trampgeek/moodle-qtype_coderunner/README.md

 information.
 The install script may prompt for details like the office and phone number of the coderunner user -- just hit enter to accept the defaults.
-The switch to the coderunner user and the controlled execution of the submitted program in *NullSandbox* is done by a program `runguard`, taken from the programming contest server [DOMJudge](http://domjudge.sourceforge.net/).
+The switch to the coderunner user and the controlled execution of the submitted program in *NullSandbox* is done by a program `runguard`, written by Jaap Eldering as part of the programming contest server [DOMJudge](http://domjudge.sourceforge.net/).
 This program needs to be 'setuid root', and hence the install script requires root permissions to set this up.